Andy-Gong/machine-learning-algorithm/README.md

 5. When X(i+1) = Xi, output of current input is stable.

 ##### Example
-In the example, W is 3X6, 4 memory points,
+In the example, W is 3 X 6, initialize 4 memory points, .
 Memory points input of Neural network:
 ```
 1	1	-1	-1
 1	1	-1	-1